Beam is a little ray of light.

 But it’s also true in the case of this family-run café on Westbourne Grove.

 Open seven days a week, Beam serves breakfast, lunch and brunch dishes inspired by the family’s Middle Eastern heritage; although there’s lots of mediterranean style food on the menu too, with decent vegan and veggie options available.
-It’s the third to open up in London and the West London location has been a hit.
+It’s the third to open up in London and this Notting Hill location has been quite the hit.
 Warm and cosy with a cool mid-century vibe, the cafe makes brilliant use of what is quite a narrow space so there’s plenty of room to get comfortable.
 And the bubble lighting is not only funky but flattering, just in case there’s some tired eyes of a morning.

 But you came for the food and drink, and you’ll be glad you did.
 The cafe takes its lead from a Middle Eastern custom called ‘Kahvalti’ which literally translates to “before coffee”.
 The tradition dates back to the Ottoman Empire, and today friends and family gather in their local kahvalti houses to have breakfast together.
 So think of Beam as your local, and get ready to tuck in…